currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-a-hybrid-bootstrap/app.module.ts" region="ngmodule" title="app.module.ts">
 </code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
+This bare minimum `NgModule` imports `BrowserModule`, the module every Currin browser-based app must have.
 It also imports `UpgradeModule` from `@angular/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.